 Suggestions

-Remove or significantly condense the Summary section since it largely duplicates the detailed API documentation above it
+Remove the Summary section or significantly condense it — it largely duplicates the detailed API documentation above and wastes tokens.

-Consider moving the detailed API reference (Public, Session, Agent, Chat APIs) to a separate REFERENCE.md file, keeping only quick-start examples in SKILL.md
+Move the detailed API reference (Public, Session, Agent, Chat APIs) into a separate REFERENCE.md file and keep SKILL.md focused on the quick-start workflow with links to the reference.

 | Dimension | Reasoning | Score |